cloud-gov/cg-site/_posts/2023-04-19-opensearch-maintenance.md

 ## What we did

-[To give all of our customers the benefit of off-peak windows, **the cloud.gov team enabled off-peak windows for any domains where they were not already enabled**](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/off-peak.html#off-peak-enable).
+[To give all of our customers the benefit of off-peak windows, **the Cloud.gov team enabled off-peak windows for any domains where they were not already enabled**](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/off-peak.html#off-peak-enable).
 A default off-peak window of `00:00 UTC - 10:00 UTC` was applied to these domains.

-**All Elasticsearch/Opensearch domains managed by cloud.gov now have off-peak windows enabled.**
+**All Elasticsearch/Opensearch domains managed by Cloud.gov now have off-peak windows enabled.**

 Furthermore, for many of the domains which had newly created off-peak windows, there were already pending updates scheduled for outside the off-peak window.
-So the cloud.gov team also **rescheduled all pending updates to occur within the off-peak window**.
+So the Cloud.gov team also **rescheduled all pending updates to occur within the off-peak window**.

 ## Conclusion